Kinshukhh/library_tracker/README.txt

 └── Other Documentation              # Folder for .txt files
     └── sources.txt            # Sources for program used
     └── summary.txt            # Summary of README
-└── token.pickle # Mainly for building .exe usage in code for oauth of Google └── Sample Library
+└── token.pickle # Usage in code for oauth of Google └── Sample Library
     └── library.db # Sample Library
 ============================================================